AtticusZeller/GsplatLoc/docs/main.md

 **Gaussian Splatting in Localization** has been explored in methods such as SplaTAM [@keethaSplaTAMSplatTrack2024], CG-SLAM [@huCGSLAMEfficientDense2024], RTG-SLAM [@pengRTGSLAMRealtime3D2024], and GS-ICP-SLAM [@haRGBDGSICPSLAM2024].
 SplaTAM introduces a SLAM system that uses gradient-based optimization to refine both the map and camera poses, utilizing RGB-D data and 3D Gaussians for dense mapping.
 CG-SLAM focuses on an uncertainty-aware 3D Gaussian field to improve tracking and mapping performance, incorporating depth uncertainty modeling.

-Pose estimation approaches in these methods often rely on traditional point cloud registration techniques, such as Iterative Closest Point (ICP) algorithms [@beslMethodRegistration3shapes1992]. **RTG-SLAM** employs ICP for pose estimation within a 3D Gaussian splatting framework, demonstrating real-time performance in 3D reconstruction tasks.
+Pose estimation approaches in these methods often rely on traditional point cloud registration techniques, such as Iterative Closest Point (ICP) algorithms [@beslMethodRegistration3shapes1992]. **RTG-SLAM**[@pengRTGSLAMRealtime3D2024] employs ICP for pose estimation within a 3D Gaussian splatting framework, demonstrating real-time performance in 3D reconstruction tasks.
 Similarly, **GS-ICP-SLAM** utilizes Generalized ICP [@segalGeneralizedicp2009a] for alignment, effectively handling the variability in point cloud density and improving robustness.

 **Gaussian-SLAM** [@yugayGaussianSLAMPhotorealisticDense2024] adapts traditional RGB-D odometry methods, combining colored point cloud alignment [@parkColoredPointCloud2017] with an energy-based visual odometry approach [@steinbruckerRealtimeVisualOdometry2011].
 These methods integrate ICP-based techniques within Gaussian-based representations to estimate camera poses.